 Since the Alaskan Husky was mainly bred for work purposes, the affectionate side of things is less present.
 Of course, this doesn’t mean an Alaskan Husky doesn’t make a great companion if treated the right way, but it will come more natural for a Siberian to be the playful friend we all see on the internet.

 You should know that neither Husky is aggressive or suspicious in their nature.
-So, despite their serious looks and a wolf-like appearance, they won’t do much as guard dogs since they lack the suspicion and aggressiveness for it.
+So, despite their serious looks and wolf-like appearance, they won’t do much as guard dogs since they lack the suspicion and aggressiveness for it.

 Training and Intelligence